• Home

 Finally, as examples of intercultural communication, they introduced things that foreigners found enjoyable and examples of in-house activities that everyone could enjoy even if they couldn't communicate through language.

-There are cultural differences that are invisible, so listen to the other person's opinion and express your own.
+There are cultural differences where you can't see them, listen to the other person's opinion, and convey your own opinion.

-Doing so was the first step towards intercultural understanding.
+This was the first step in cross-cultural understanding.

-In response to many requests made in the survey, we have prepared a Q&A collection based on some of the questions and answers regarding this course.
+We received many requests from many people in the questionnaire, so we have prepared a collection of Q&A created based on some of the questions and answers to this course.

-Please use these materials and videos as a supplement to your intercultural understanding.
+Please use it along with materials and videos as a supplement to cross-cultural understanding.

-In fiscal 2025, JAC will hold a total of six "Foreigner Coexistence Courses" for Japanese employees.
+In FY2025, JAC will hold a total of six "Foreign Symbiosis Courses" for Japan employees.

-There will also be a Q&A session, so please come along and join us!
+There will also be a question time, so please join us!

 お問合せ:(株)ORJ 担当:三浦